If you haven't done so yet today, please recite the

 This concept of self-control, as epitomized by Rachel and Esther, to keep silent when necessary, is a trait all of us should learn and develop.

 This is why the Talmud finds Esther's name alluded to in the Tanach (Jewish Bible) in the verse "astir panai," which means, "I will hide My face...."
 (Deuteronomy 31:18).
-When we are not worthy of miracles that involve disturbances of nature, such as the Splitting of the Sea and so forth, Hashem works using hidden miracles, such as the Miracle of Purim, where Hashem works anonymously, so to speak, behind the scenes in what we humans think of as "natural" means.
+When we are not worthy of miracles that involve disturbances of nature, such as the Splitting of the Sea and so forth, Hashem works using hidden miracles, such as the Miracle of Purim, where Hashem works anonymously, so to speak, behind the scenes of what we humans think of as "natural" means.

 The name Hadassah comes from the word "hadas," which means myrtle.
 The myrtle is a rather plain-looking plant, but when its leaves are bruised and crushed they give forth a very sweet fragrance.
 Esther, the Talmud tells us, was actually not very good-looking.
 It was, in fact, a miracle that everyone who looked at her thought she was beautiful.
 This was a necessary element of the overall miracle that saved the Jews from annihilation.